 One of my favorite parts of the book is where Dalio talks about his 5-step formula for getting anything you want out of life.
 It’s based on setting goals and doing everything you can to achieve them.

 But the difference is that Dalio has a sequential approach to everything.
 He always focuses on one step at a time.

 I highly recommend Principles to everyone who’s interested in living a meaningful life and having a fulling career.

 Even though this is not an audiobook, I still want to mention it here.
-I’ve downloaded a Mp3 version of Steve Jobs speech and put it on my phone.
+I’ve downloaded an Mp3 version of Steve Jobs’s speech and put it on my phone.

 There’s just something about Jobs that gets me every time.
 Maybe its because he’s a great speaker.
 Maybe it’s because he followed his own advice and was hugely successful by doing that.
 I don’t know exactly what it is.